-The largest project PNW-LAMP is currently involved with is the Integrated Landscape Assessment Project.
-This is a multi-state project funded by the American Recovery and Reinvestment Act and has created or maintained more than 50 jobs in four states.
-The project will assess watershed-level prioritization of land management actions based on fuel conditions, wildlife and aquatic habitats, economic values, and projected climate change across all lands in Arizona, New Mexico, Oregon, and Washington.
+The largest project LAMP has been involved with is the Integrated Landscape Assessment Project.
+This was a multi-state project funded by the American Recovery and Reinvestment Act and created or maintained more than 50 jobs in four states.
+The project assessed watershed-level prioritization of land management actions based on fuel conditions, wildlife and aquatic habitats, economic values, and projected climate change across all lands in Arizona, New Mexico, Oregon, and Washington.

-Two other projects described at this site are the Historical Vegetation Mapping Project and the Gap Analysis Project.
-Products from these projects include shapefiles of historical vegetation for many areas of Oregon, and wildlife models that were used in part to create the Oregon Wildlife Explorer.
+Other projects include the Historical Vegetation Mapping and National Park Service Vegetation Mapping.
+LAMP products include GIS files of historical vegetation for many areas of Oregon, and wildlife models that were used in part to create the Oregon Wildlife Explorer.
 We continue to improve on these models and are working to create more historical vegetation maps.

 Institute for Natural Resources - Portland / INR